Michael A. Pickup began his eight-year term as Auditor General of British Columbia in July 2020.

 Michael has also volunteered extensively with the Canadian Audit and Accountability Foundation including teaching, presenting, and sharing in international settings including Guyana, Kenya, and Thailand.
 While in Ottawa, he also taught regularly at Carleton University and the University of Ottawa.

-In 2018, Michael received his Fellowship from CPA Nova Scotia, recognizing his contributions to the profession.
+In 2018, he received his Fellowship from CPA Nova Scotia, recognizing his contributions to the profession.
 These contributions include being a member of Canada’s Auditing and Assurance Standards Board from 2017-2020, where he worked with colleagues from across the country to set professional standards for audits and related work.

-In his free time, Michael enjoys exercise, travelling, and writing.
+In his free time, Michael enjoys exercise, traveling, and writing.
 In 2018, he published his first book of short stories titled Nan-Made: How a Grandmother Made a Man.